youssef-hussein98/Youssef-Elkaheil/README.md

 I’m interested in Robotics and Embedded Systems 🤖

-I’m currently enrolled in Self-Driving cars internship 🚗
+I’m currently available for part/full time job as embedded software engineer

 You can reach me via my email: ymohamed9880@gmail.com 📫